qanazoga/hallita/.github/ISSUE_TEMPLATE/command-request.md

 name: Command Request
 about: Have an idea for a command?
 Use this template!
 title: "[New Command] YourCommandName"
-labels: enhancement
+labels: command request
 assignees: qanazoga

 ---

 **Format:**
 My command is formatted like this:
-`yourCommandName <required args in pointy brackets> [optional args in square brackets/"named args in square brackets AND quotes"]`
+`yourCommandName <required args in pointy brackets> [optional args in square brackets/"named args in either bracket AND quotes"]`

 **Details:**
 This is what my command does: